choresh/PspRouter/README.md

 - **Tool Integration**: Can call external APIs for real-time health and fee data
 - **Fallback Safety**: Graceful degradation to deterministic scoring when LLM is unavailable

-// Bandit learning and vector memory are not used in the pre-trained model variant
+// Bandit learning and vector memory are not used in this architecture

 ### 🏗️ **ASP.NET Core Web API Architecture**
 - **Enterprise-Grade Web API**: Built on ASP.NET Core for production deployment